kameryn1811/Bandcamp-Downloader/README.md

 ## Why This Exists

-This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader) (fixed and working as of Nov 30, 2025).
+This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader) (issues resolved as of Nov 30, 2025 - C++ version is now working reliably, see [Otiel's Repo](https://github.com/Otiel/BandcampDownloader) for more information).

 ## What It Does